VMware

 -

-Click on roll down menu: Administration and choose Single Sign On.
+Click the roll down menu: Administration and choose Single Sign On.

 -